vharg/VHARG-Documentation/MOLASSES/MOLASSES.md

   - MIN/MAX_TOTAL_VOLUME - min and max volume set to erupt across all simulations
   - LOG_MEAN_VOLUME - logarithm of the mean volume across the range of volumes considered
   - STD_DEV_TOTAL_VOLUME - logarithm of the volume standard deviation across the range of volumes considered
-- MIN/MAX PULSE VOLUME - min and max volume set to erupt for one pulse for each simulation (one simulation can have multiple pulse, but the sum must not exceed the total volume)
+- MIN/MAX PULSE VOLUME - min and max volume set to erupt for one pulse for each simulation (one simulation can have multiple pulses, but the sum must not exceed the total volume)
 - FLOWS - number of flows per simulation
 - RUNS - number of simulations to run